List of recurring actors in the James Bond film series: Walter Gotell

-A German-British actor, Walter Gotell is known for his role as General Gogol, head of the KGB, in the Bond films.
+A German-British actor, Walter Gotell plays General Gogol, head of the KGB, in multiple Bond films.

 Gotell won the role of General Alexis Gogol in The Spy Who Loved Me for being a look-alike of the former head of Soviet secret police Lavrentiy Beria.
 His first role in the James Bond films came in 1963, when he played the henchman Morzeny in From Russia with Love.
 Starting in the late 1970s, he played the recurring role of General Gogol in the James Bond series, beginning with The Spy Who Loved Me in 1977.
 The character returned in Moonraker (1979), For Your Eyes Only (1981), Octopussy (1983), A View to a Kill (1985) and The Living Daylights (1987).
 As the Cold War developed, the role of leader of the KGB was seen to change attitudes to the West – from direct competitor to collaborator.
 His final appearance, as the Cold War began to become less imminent, sees him transferred to a different, more diplomatic role.